collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review Options

-The other options involve running the code locally .After you run the code locally, there are a few different options.
+The other options involve fetching the pull request into your locally development environment and running the code there.
+After you run the code locally, there are a few different options.

 If a change does not need to be made, you can
 * Go back to the browser and click merge